-The Governor of the Niamey Region, Mr. Mamoudou Moctar said that, it is important for the Republic of Niger to put women and girls’ empowerment as priority as part of the country’s development by accelerating gender equality, protecting the rights of girls and women and protecting their rights.
+The meeting was officially opened by the Governor of the Niamey Region in which he emphasized that it is important that the Republic of Niger to put women and girls’ empowerment as priority as part of the country’s development by accelerating gender equality, protecting the rights of girls and women and protecting their rights.

-To officially open the meeting, the Minister of Women Empowerment and Child Protection of the Republic of Niger Hon.
-Elback Zeinabou stressed in her opening speech to find ways of making the issue of women and girls a priority by setting up a continental platform to discuss women and girls issues.
+The Minister of Women Empowerment and Child Protection of the Republic of Niger Hon.
+Elback Zeinabou stressed in her opening speech to, “set up a continental platform to discuss women and girls issues”.
+She proceeded to officially open the meeting.

 The Pre - Summit will deliberate over a two day period from 1 - 2 July and is expected to have interactive discussions on how to improve the livelihoods of women and girls and to reflect on ways to ensure an effective and timely implementation of the legal frameworks, policies and strategic plans at national, regional and international levels in order to accelerate women and girls empowerment which fits with the Aspiration 6 of Agenda 2063.